sabbirBjit/Simple-Hospital-Management-System---Microservice/documentation/auth and user/user-roles.md

 # User Roles and Permissions Documentation

 ## Overview
 The Hospital Management System implements a role-based access control (RBAC) system with four distinct user roles.
-Each role has specific permissions and access levels throughout the system.
+Each role has specific permissions and access levels throughout the system, with special emphasis on patient data protection and medical information access control.

 ## Role Hierarchy